BookOfBeasts/Remove-Empty-Directories-Plus/README.md

 In June 2025 RED+ was made available on GitHub

 ## Changelog

+25.0.1.0
+- Fixed issue with Last Used Directory not being restored on program load

 25.0.0.0
 - The 1st release of RED+, which is based on [Jonas John's](http://www.jonasjohn.de/) RED 2.3.0 beta